danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 > You can use finalizers to control garbage collection of resources by alerting controllers to perform specific cleanup tasks before deleting the target resource.

 ### Cluster Architecture
+#### Nodes
+> Kubernetes runs your workload by placing containers into Pods to run on Nodes.
+A node may be a virtual or physical machine, depending on the cluster.
+Each node is managed by the control plane and contains the services necessary to run Pods.

+> The componenets on a node include the kubelet, a container runtime, and the kube-proxy.

+> There are two main ways to have Nodes added to the API server:
+>1.
+The kubelet on a node self-registers to the control plane
+>2.
+You(or another human user) manually add a Node object

+> A Node's status contains the following information:
+>- Address
+>- Conditions
+>- Capacity and Allocatable
+>>- The fields in the capacity block indicate the total amount of resources that a Node has.
+>>- The allocatable block indicates the amount of resources on a Node that is available to be consumed by normal Pods.
+>- Info

+> Heartbeats, sent by Kubernetes nodes, help your cluster determine the availability of each node, and to take action when failure are detected.

+> The node controller is a Kubernetes control plane component that manages various aspects of nodes.

+> The node controller has multiple roles in a node's life.
+The first is assigning a CIDR block to the node when it is registered.
+The second is keeping the node controller's internal list of nodes up to date with the cloud provider's list of available machines.
+The third is monitoring the node's health.

+> Nodes that self register report their capacity during registration.
+If you manually add a Node, then you need to set the node's capacity information when you add it.

+> The Kubernetes scheduler ensures that there are enough resources for all the Pods on a Node.
+The scheduler checks that the sum of the requests of containers on the node is no greater than the node's capacity.
+That sum of requests includes managed by kubelet, but excludes any containers started directly by the container runtime. and also excludes any processes running outside of the kubelet's control.